memoia/spzdmo/README.md

    setting ``SCRIPT_NAME`` to ``null`` is the only way to get it to obey routes that resemble file names.
 This is probably more on the PHP dev server than it is on Slim.
+2. Propel really does not make it straightforward to use sqlite.
+   Doctrine's cli won't start despite following directions.
+   Let's try idiorm and phinx.